RatInChat/Ultimate-Browser-GUI/README.md

 V0.5.0
 By: RatInChat (norterfish#7172), and Piplup7575 who was forced to help and was not given a choice to not help 😆 Might be broken right now because of uniquify.
+Might not ever be finished because its only me and this is a big project.
 Based off of [CrownJS](https://github.com/jangodev/CrownJS)

 ## Installation